 You will rub shoulders with: Conflict journalists, guerrillas and fighters.

-After compiling this list I realised there were a few surprises for me.
+After compiling this list of the least visited countries in the world I realised there were a few surprises for me.
 For example, what about countries that I thought nobody visited like Chad, Central African Republic or Niger, did you even know they existed?

 Most of the countries on this list are firmly off the grid.
 Receiving much less than 0.1% of the visitors you still have 24 countries where you can get offline without any crowds.